Exploring the Desert of Kutch, Gujarat.

 During my time in Kutch, I got to witness desert life, visit the homes of Rabari tribe families, stay overnight in a tiny village, and see a little of the culture.

 Apart from the famous Great Rann of Kutch (a sparkling-white salt desert), culture is one of Kutch’s biggest draws.
 There is a strong tradition of handicraft making which benefits from small scale, sustainable tourism.
 Much of the handicraft production takes place in small villages, in the desert of Kutch, not far from Bhuj.

 Want to read more about travelling to Kutch, Gujarat?
 Read my post about visiting Bhuj and Kutch here.

 I also got lucky during my visit to Kutch.
-As well as being guided by the wonderful and charming Kuldip of Kutch Adventures, a fellow traveller – interested in photographing the culture and different tribes of Kutch – Amalchi, joined us.
+As well as being guided by Kuldip of Kutch Adventures, a fellow traveller – interested in photographing the culture and different tribes of Kutch – Amalchi, joined us.
 He’s been kind enough to let me use some of his photos in this post.

 You can find more of Amalchi’s beautiful photos on his Instagram.

 A Glimpse of Life in the Desert of Kutch.